Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/setup/data-model/scenarios.md

 Scenarios introduce a set of conventions specific to a given use case, enabling a simple description of the specimen and associated probe and wedge positioning.

 Many nondestructive inspection scan plans are referenced to the surface of a specimen.
-Scenarios corresponding to those use cases link the probe or wedge positioning through $(U,V)$ surface coordinates.
+Scenarios corresponding to these use cases link the probe or wedge positioning through $(U,V)$ surface coordinates.

-## **General Mapping** Scenario
+## **General Mapping** scenario

 Hypotheses: